-Lillian Allan was named a foremother of Canadian poetry by the League of Canadian Poets in 1992, as stated in this beautiful collection of her previously published and unpublished poetry that spans over four decades.
+Lillian Allen was named a foremother of Canadian poetry by the League of Canadian Poets in 1992, as stated in this beautiful collection of her previously published and unpublished poetry that spans over four decades.

 The book is edited by Ronald Cummings who highlights both her previously published work and also assembling work on the page from her sound recordings.
-Cummings, a professor of English at Brock University, collates these poems with an eye to illustrating just how versatile Allan’s work is and the breadth of her use of language whether it is Jamaican patois fused into an English form, from an oral tradition, or poems that live on the page.
+Cummings, a professor of English at Brock University, collates these poems with an eye to illustrating just how versatile Allen's work is and the breadth of her use of language whether it is Jamaican patois fused into an English form, from an oral tradition, or poems that live on the page.

-In a recent CBC interview Lillian Allan had this to say about the musicality of language - there are these vibrations and this dimensionality.
+In a recent CBC interview Lillian Allen had this to say about the musicality of language - there are these vibrations and this dimensionality.
 There are all these things that are encoded in rhythm and sound.
 And it gets to you — your soul is reaching out for it.
 And I am especially enthralled by rhythm because we're all in this rhythmic space.

 Black people are harmed by the spit and the spite